Login

 On Windows: Using Windows 10 OpenSSH Client

 Microsoft, from Windows 10 build 1803 and onwards have shipped OpenSSH Client on all Windows 10 PCs.
-Users can use the OpenSSH ssh-keygen
+Users can use the OpenSSH ssh-keygen command to generate their SSH keys.
+The following steps will help in generating the SSH keys.

 -